 A representative list of what I like to call “TooMuch YouTube” includes videos on: the history of “Rocket Monkeys”; Hitler’s chauffeur; “Why Sailors Wear Striped Shirts”; the best scenes from “Bonanza”; “How to Organize Your Closet”; the “Incomplete Guide of Chicken Care”; forensic facial reconstruction; the lack of waterways in Sub-Saharan Africa; the Frankfurt School; “Dion and the Belmonts”; the history of Nigeria; “Dates: The Healthiest Fruit on the Planet”; early Venetian lute music; critical race theory; Frozen in Latin; Bee Gees reaction videos; Dean Martin celebrity roasts; the history of the Hittites (in Italian); identifying baseball pitches; and Beethoven’s string quartets.
 That last one lasted eight hours.

 With a list like this, it’s easy to see why I would be great at cocktail parties.
 That’s if I went to cocktail parties, which I don’t.
 Besides, I wouldn’t have much of a chance to wax poetic on chicken care, since people really want to talk about themselves.
-To be great at cocktail parties you have to develop the art of listening.
+To be great at cocktail parties you have to develop the art of listening to people drone on incessantly about themselves as in, for instance, their latest colon operation.

 But something liberating has come out of dropping my iPad into the toilet.
 I now have time to sit and think, to sip my cappuccino without sorting through videos, to slow down and not feel rushed, to unplug myself from the great social media hive where the din of voices clamoring to get my attention and shout their case has become a kind of Dantesque hell.
 It’s not even a real hell but a virtual one.
 I’m also less grouchy, even–dare I say–pleasant from time to time.
 That might be pushing it, though.